 All sales and services can be paid for by credit card or Paypal.
 After your radio/order is received, an Invoice will be emailed to you.
 All Invoices can be securely paid online using PAYPAL.
 You do NOT need a Paypal account to pay the invoice- your credit card can be used.
 All invoices must be paid before service will begin.
 If you are uncomfortable paying by online service, please contact us for options.

-If you are ready to ship your radio to us for service, Please pack it safely, include a note with your return address and EMAIL ADDRESS and ship it to:
+If you are ready to ship your radio to us for service, Please pack it safely paying close attention to protect shafts and cosmetics, include the completed order form and ship it to:

 Joe's Classic Car Radio